 Joining Wood in this battle for survival is Allison Pill (his high-school crush), Rainn Wilson (her ridiculous PE teacher boyfriend), Jorge Garcia (a hopped-up crossing guard) and Leigh Whannell (a creepy, delusional sex-ed teacher), among others.
 Together, their deadpan subtlety creates great laughs in the face of danger.
 Much like the Dead Rising video game series, the film’s protagonists create interesting combo weapons from everyday objects to fight the kids.
 Throughout the movie, only a couple of Zombies can analytically think, becoming alpha monsters, while the rest seem to be simply walkers.
 The storyline never mentions the reasoning for this, it’s just accepted by everyone involved.

 Jorge Garcia’s role was criminally underwritten and Melissa Pills’ breakdown as an aggressive optimist was entertaining.
 Nitpicking a little, the character’s escape scenario involved using the air conditioning duct (an overused cliche), along with the Hollywood version of walkie talkies, where one person is allowed to interrupt the other (this can’t happen in real life).
-Overall, the movie has great production values and the rental disk has tons of supplementary material, including the filmmaker’s commentary, a gag reel, deleted and extended scenes, a behind-the-scenes tour, along with an alternate ending.
+Overall, the movie has great production values and the rental version has tons of supplementary material, including the filmmaker’s commentary, a gag reel, deleted and extended scenes, a behind-the-scenes tour, along with an alternate ending.
 One of the funniest gags that didn’t make the movie involved Garcia talking to an alternate-reality version of himself, echoing a scene from the actor’s character in the TV show LOST.

 Cooties is an infectious nugget of undead horror and comedy, hinting that children are an unwieldy bunch… even more so when they become Zombies.